MysteriousJ/Joystick-Input-Examples/README.md

 If you really don't like the XInput API, it's possible to work with XBox controllers without it.
 [Mārtiņš Možeiko has an excellent example program](https://gist.github.com/mmozeiko/b8ccc54037a5eaf35432396feabbe435) that uses file I/O instead of the XInput API, and [Dave Midison has a great walkthrough of using Wireshark](https://www.partsnotincluded.com/understanding-the-xbox-360-wired-controllers-usb-data/) to reverse engineer the data needed.

 ## Linux APIs
-Linux handles all the different data formats of controller input and output—even rumble—at the kernel-deriver level, leaving siginificantly less work for application code.
+Linux handles all the different data formats of controller input and output—even rumble—at the kernel-driver level, leaving siginificantly less work for application code.
 Being Linux, joysticks are treated as streamed files, and are located in `/dev/input/`.
 Each joystick gets a file named `js`+number and `event`+number.
 By default, reading the file will block until an input event is available.
 Open the files in non-blocking mode to read them in a regular game loop: `read` will return an error if there were no new inputs to read.

-The joystick drivers make some asjustments to input data before it's exposed via APIs.
+The joystick drivers make some adjustments to input data before it's exposed via APIs.
 - Hats are treated as two axes where the values can be `MIN_SHORT`, 0, or `MAX_SHORT`
 - The touchpad on Playstation controllers is interpreted as a trackpad mouse